-Dr Sophie Marie Niang is a black feminist researcher, writer and teacher based in Cambridge, UK.
-She is currently the Lumley Research Fellow in European Cultural Studies at Magdalene College, University of Cambridge.
+Dr Sophie Marie Niang is a writer, teacher and researcher based in London.
+She is currently a Lecturer in Cultural Policy at King's College London.
 Her academic work, sitting at the intersection of black feminist thought, cultural studies, queer of colour critique and black studies, explores practices of worldmaking and refusal across geographic and temporal boundaries.

 Lately